-- Sprinkle evenly with ham and cheese, leaving a 1/2 inch border.
+- Sprinkle ham and cheese evenly over dough, leaving a 1/2 inch border.

-- Option 1: Bake whole: Lift whole piece of parchment with dough log onto a baking sheet.
+- Option 1: Bake the whole log as is and slice afterwards by moving parchment paper onto baking sheet.

-- Brush with melted butter and bake 25 to 27 minutes, or until lightly browned and firm to the touch.
-Let cool before slicing (it will hold together better after it's cooled).
+- Brush with melted butter and bake 25 to 27 minutes, until lightly browned.
+Let cool before slicing (it will hold together better).

-- Option 2: Slice into 1/2 inch slices (you will get 12 to 15).
-Place rolls on parchment-lined baking sheet and reshape gently into rounds.
+- Option 2: Cut log into 1/2 inch slices (you will get 12 to 15).
+Place on parchment-lined baking sheet and re-shape into more round slices.

-- Brush tops with melted butter and bake 22 to 25 minutes, until lightly browned and firm to the touch.
+- Brush tops with melted butter and bake 22 to 25 minutes, until lightly browned.
 Let cool on pan.